Leavingvalhalla/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: It showed the "unexpected end of JSON" error.
+I double-checked the fetch request, then read through the method in the controller.
+It never converted the new Toy object to a json, so I made those changes.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I got an error reading "NameError (uninitialized constant ToysController::Toys):" Which means there was a problem with the actual object being created.
+Turns out it was reading "Toys.create" instead of "Toy.create"

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Error: ActionController::RoutingError (No route matches [DELETE] "/toys/undefined")"
+    Solution: add route functionality to the routes.
+(It was using the ":resources" macro, but had an "only:" clause keeping it from setting up the delete method)